RodolfoDavidAlvarez/orchardprogram/README.md

 - Provide clear, actionable steps from lead generation to customer success
 - Integrate CRM workflows at every stage of the sales process
 - Establish measurable KPIs and timelines for program execution
-- Create a repeatable system for scaling orchard/vineyard client acquisition
+- Create a repeatable system for scaling orchard, vineyard, and avocado client acquisition

 ---